Pete Carril

-Early life
+Early life and education

-Pedro José Carril was born in Bethlehem, Pennsylvania, on July 10, 1930.
+Carril was born in Bethlehem, Pennsylvania, on July 10, 1930.
 His father, an immigrant from Spain, was employed as a steelworker at Bethlehem Steel for four decades and brought up his son as a single father.

 Carril attended Liberty High School in his hometown, where he was an all-state selection for Pennsylvania.

 He then studied at Lafayette College in Easton, Pennsylvania, playing college basketball for the Lafayette Leopards under Butch van Breda Kolff.
 Carril was honored as a Little All-American during his senior year in 1952.
 While at Lafayette, he became a member of Delta Tau Delta International Fraternity.

-After graduating from college, he served briefly in the US Army.
-He later obtained a master's degree in educational administration from Lehigh University in 1959.
+After graduating from college, he served briefly in the U.S. Army.
+He later obtained a M.A. degree in educational administration from Lehigh University in Bethlehem, Pennsylvania in 1959.

 Career

 High school coaching

-Carril first worked as the junior varsity basketball coach and ninth grade Pennsylvania history teacher at Easton Area High School, starting in 1954.
-In 1958, Carril became varsity coach at Reading Senior High School in Reading, Pennsylvania, where Gary Walters, the former Princeton University athletic director and earlier Princeton point guard played basketball under him in high school.
+In 1954, Carril was hired as the junior varsity basketball coach and ninth grade Pennsylvania history teacher at Easton Area High School in Easton, Pennsylvania.
+Four years later, in 1958, Carril was named the varsity coach at Reading Senior High School in Reading, Pennsylvania, where Gary Walters, the former Princeton Tigers athletic director and earlier Princeton basketball point guard played basketball under him at Liberty High School.

-College coaching
+Lehigh University

+In the 1966–1967 season, Carril was head coach at Lehigh University in Bethlehem, Pennsylvania.

+Princeton University

-After a year at Lehigh University, Carril moved to Princeton University.
+He then moved to Princeton University.
 In 29 years, he compiled a 514–261 (.663 winning percentage) record.
 He is also the only men's coach to win 500 games without the benefit of athletic scholarships for his players.
-He won or shared 13 Ivy League championships and received 11 NCAA tournament berths and 2 NIT bids.
+He won or shared 13 Ivy League championships and led the Tigers to 11 NCAA tournaments and 2 NITs.
 The Tigers won the NIT championship in 1975.

 Carril's Tigers had the nation's best scoring defense in 14 out of 21 years from 1975 to 1996, including eight in a row from 1988 to 1996.
 Games against Princeton were typically low-scoring affairs; for example, the 1990–91 and 1991–92 Tigers are the only teams to hold opponents below 50 points per game since the shot clock became mandatory for the 1985–86 season.
-Partly due to these factors, while his Tigers only won three NCAA Tournament games, they were known as a very dangerous first-round opponent; seven of their first round losses were by fewer than ten points.
+Partly due to these factors, while his Tigers only won three NCAA Tournament games and never survived the tournament's opening weekend, they were known as a very dangerous first-round opponent; seven of their first round losses were by fewer than ten points.

 In 1989, Princeton took first-ranked Georgetown down to the wire, leading by eight points at halftime before losing 50–49.
 Had the Tigers won, they would have been the first #16 seed to defeat a #1 seed since the NCAA began seeding the tournament field in 1979.
 Seven years later, Carril's final collegiate victory was an upset of defending national champions UCLA in the first round of the NCAA tournament in 1996 by a score of 43–41, in what is considered one of the greatest upsets of all time.